fagia/gitlab-playground/README.md

 #### Reset GitLab root password

 Since this is the first startup, it might take a while before the GitLab Docker container starts to respond to queries.
-The initial setup should have been successfully completed once you read 'gitlab Reconfigured!' in the logs.
+The initial setup should have been successfully completed once you read `gitlab Reconfigured!` in the logs.

     docker-compose logs -f gitlab.session1.techlunch.com 2>&1 | grep 'gitlab Reconfigured!'

 After the GitLab service has started successfully, visit the GitLab web GUI here: http://gitlab.session1.techlunch.com:9980/.
-Enter and confirm the new password for the newly create user *root*.
-Click 'Change your password' button.
+Enter and confirm the new password for the newly create user `root`.
+Click `Change your password` button.

-Now you can log in to the GitLab web GUI with default user 'root' and the password you have just entered.
+Now you can log in to the GitLab web GUI with default user `root` and the password you have just entered.

 #### Change GitLab's default user username (optional)

-After you logged in to the GitLab web GUI, click on the top right of your icon profile, and click the 'Settings' icon to setup your profile.
+After you logged in to the GitLab web GUI, click on the top right of your icon profile, and click the `Settings` icon to setup your profile.

-Go to the 'Account' tab and change the default root username with your own username, then click the 'Update username' button.
+Go to the `Account` tab and change the default root username with your own username, then click the `Update username` button.

 Now you can log out and log back into the GitLab web GUI with the username you have just entered and the password you have entered before.

 #### Create a GitLab group

 After you logged in to the GitLab web GUI, click on the "Create a group" link.
-Enter 'tech-lunch' as group path and click 'Create group' button.
+Enter `tech-lunch` as group path and click `Create group` button.

 #### Configure a GitLab CI group runner

 In order to run CI/CD jobs, GitLab needs to have runners.
 There are various type of runners and you can get a deeper understanding of the available options here: https://docs.gitlab.com/ce/ci/runners/README.html.
-In this session we will leverage a *docker group runner*.
+In this session we will leverage a `docker group runner`.

-A *docker runner* executes it's job inside a docker image.
-In our case we will setup a **docker socket binding** execution by running the job inside a docker image which have docker available through the bind-mount */var/run/docker.sock* (for more details: https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-socket-binding).
+A `docker runner` executes it's job inside a docker image.
+In our case we will setup a `docker socket binding` execution by running the job inside a docker image which have docker available through the bind-mount `/var/run/docker.sock` (for more details: https://docs.gitlab.com/ee/ci/docker/using_docker_build.html#use-docker-socket-binding).

-A *group runner* is a runner that can be picked up by any job of any project that belongs to the group which the runner is associated to (as long as the runner is configured to run for any tag or the job is marked with a matching tag).
+A `group runner` is a runner that can be picked up by any job of any project that belongs to the group which the runner is associated to (as long as the runner is configured to run for any tag or the job is marked with a matching tag).

-Visit the 'tech-lunch' group's CI/CD settings section (http://gitlab.session1.techlunch.com:9980/groups/tech-lunch/-/settings/ci_cd), expand 'Runners' section and copy the registration token, then run the following command after having relaced *GROUP-TOKEN-HERE* with the value you've just copied:
+Visit the `tech-lunch` group's CI/CD settings section (http://gitlab.session1.techlunch.com:9980/groups/tech-lunch/-/settings/ci_cd), expand `Runners` section and copy the registration token, then run the following command after having relaced `GROUP-TOKEN-HERE` with the value you have just copied:

     REGISTRATION_TOKEN=GROUP-TOKEN-HERE
     docker exec -it session-1-gitlab-ci_gitlab-runner_1 gitlab-runner register \